paulhibbitts/grav-skeleton-typhoon-blog-with-git-sync-site/user/README.md

-# Typhoon Blog Skeleton with Inherited Theme
+# Typhoon Blog Skeleton with Git Sync

-This skeleton serves as a basic content skeleton, with an inherited Typhoon theme, for demonstrating a simple **blog site** with the [Typhoon Grav Premium Theme](https://getgrav.org/premium/typhoon) - this skeleton does not include the Typhoon theme itself.
+This skeleton serves as a basic content skeleton, using an inherited Typhoon with Git Sync link theme, for demonstrating a simple **blog site** with the [Typhoon Grav Premium Theme](https://getgrav.org/premium/typhoon) - this skeleton does not include the Typhoon theme itself.

 ![](screenshot.jpg)